pivotal/docs-tap/install.md

 </table>

 ## <a id='install-profile'></a> Install a Tanzu Application Platform Profile
-Installation of a profile happens via `tap.tanzu.vmware.com` package. `tap.tanzu.vmware.com` package installs predefined sets of packages based on chosen profile setting.
+Installation of a profile happens via the `tap.tanzu.vmware.com` package.
+The `tap.tanzu.vmware.com` package installs predefined sets of packages based on the chosen profile setting.

 To install a profile: